-Edward Lewis explores the city of Najaf
+Edward Lewis explores the city of Najaf in Iraq

 From childhood the notice ‘Trespassers will be Prosecuted’ has had for me a stimulating if occasionally sinister fascination.
 Let the landlords sneer.
 Were it not for that inviting warning there would be many fine buildings and refreshing gardens which I should never have troubled-to investigate.
 But I was always conscious, while opening closed doors and escaping murderous owners, that the climax was still to come.
 So it was with a feeling of the ordained that on entering the mess tent one morning I beheld the following prohibition pinned to the Adjutant’s blackboard: ‘G.H.Q.
 Paiforce, Baghdad.
 All ranks to note.
 Owing to the disturbances resulting from the Rashid Ali incident, it is necessary to remind all units that the town of Najaf is strictly out of bounds’.